DHTMLX/docs-spreadsheet/docs/api/selection_getfocusedcell_method.md

 ### Returns

-The id of a focused cell.
+The method returns an id of a focused cell

 ### Example